JuliaMath/QuadGK.jl/docs/src/quadgk-examples.md

 `y` and `x`.

-For example, we can perform multi-threaded integration of a highly oscillatory function that needs to refined globally:
+For example, we can perform multi-threaded integration of a highly oscillatory function that needs to be refined globally:
 ```
 julia> f(x) = sin(100x)
 f (generic function with 1 method)